-The ambition to make OTEX the only texture Wad anyone would need is admittedly quite delusional: There’s been so many themes crammed into DOOM over the years that covering, extending, and perfecting them all is close to impossible.
+The ambition to make OTEX the only texture Wad anyone would need is admittedly quite delusional: There’s been so many themes crammed into DOOM over the years that covering, extending, and perfecting them all is practically impossible.
 Beyond that, I wanted to explore new themes: We’ve had egyptian ruins but I wanted Cambodian.
 We’ve done medieval but I wanted Art Deco.
 There’s industrial but I wanted Brutalism.
 I could continue for a lifetime and never be done, and who knows—maybe I will keep going.

-For the initial release, I’ve prioritized expanding the sets I already had going on rather than getting some placeholders in there for all the planned themes.
+I’ve prioritized expanding the sets I already had going on rather than getting some placeholders in there for all the planned themes.
 I’ve also tried to make sure the basic necessities are covered: Doors, switches, lights.
 This means that there’s a lot missing when comparing to other major texture sets, and if you want a very specific theme then OTEX might not be the best choice.
 But I’d rather have it that way for now than to include something half-assed.

 What makes a DOOM texture

 Aside from the obvious basics—the data format, the resolution, and the palette—DOOM textures owe their distinct aesthetics to the production techniques used, which at the time were somewhat novel.

 There had been games using photographic sources before DOOM, but the vast majority were digital drawings.
 In the early 1990’s digital cameras were extremely expensive (and/or shitty), digitizing video gave mediocre results at best, and scanners failed to provide the per-pixel control needed when targeting the low resolution of 1993 computers and consoles.
 DOOM changed this by including art that was expertly fine tuned from photographic sources, or painted over digitally to create a hybrid look that felt far more gritty and real than the more cartoon-y look of its contemporaries.